-Osisko Mining Inc. Decrease Equity Interest In Generation Mining Limited
+Osisko Mining Inc. Decrease Equity Interest in Generation Mining Limited

 TORONTO, Jan.
-17, 2020 - Osisko Mining Inc. (TSX: OSK) (the "Corporation") announces that, through a series of trades ending on January 17, 2020, it disposed of an aggregate of 2,114,000 common shares ("Common Shares") of Generation Mining Ltd. ("Generation Mining") through the facilities of the Canadian Securities Exchange for aggregate cash consideration of $1,058,166.60 (or average cash consideration of $0.5006 per Common Share) (the "Disposition").
-The Disposition, triggered the requirement to file this report under National Instrument 62-104 – Take-Over Bids and Issuer Bids and National Instrument 61-103 – The Early Warning System and Related take-Over Bid and Insider Reporting Issues.
+23, 2020 - Osisko Mining Inc. (TSX: OSK) (the "Corporation") announces that, through a single trade on January 23, 2020, it disposed of 750,000 common shares ("Common Shares") of Generation Mining Ltd. ("Generation Mining") through the facilities of the Canadian Securities Exchange in exchange for aggregate cash consideration of $540,052 (or average cash consideration of $0.72007 per Common Share) (the "Disposition").
+Based on information contained in documents publically filed by Generation Mining, the Corporation has beneficial ownership of, or control or direction over, less than 10% of the total issued and outstanding common shares of Generation Mining.
+Accordingly, the Corporation will no longer file insider reports in respect of its ownership of securities of Generation Mining (except as may be required by applicable law).

-The Corporation disposed of 2,114,500 Common Shares to realize a positive return on its investment in Generation Mining, it intends to review, on a continuous basis, various factors related to its investment in Generation Mining, and may decide to purchase or dispose of additional securities of Generation Mining as future circumstances may dictate.
+The Corporation disposed of 2,114,500 Common Shares to realize a positive return on its investment in Generation Mining.
+The Corporation intends to review, on a continuous basis, various factors related to its investment in Generation Mining, and may decide to purchase or dispose of additional securities of Generation Mining as future circumstances may dictate.

 For further information on the Corporation please contact: